Things You Can’t Miss in Paihia!

 12. Go on a Bay of Islands Day Cruise

 Visit the Hole in the Rock, a huge archway carved by the ocean, on a Bay of Islands day cruise.
 See some of the 144 islands dotted around the bay, as well as keeping an eye out for dolphins.
 Some cruises have permission to allow you to swim with the dolphins if the opportunity presents itself!
-Check out 11 Stunning Backpacker Cruises in New Zealand for more trips around New Zealand.
+See more activities like this in the 8 Luxury Activities in the Bay of Islands.

 13. Take a Bus Trip Up to Cape Reinga

 Explore ancient kauri forests, stop for fish and chips, see the Tasman Sea and the Pacific Ocean collide before your eyes, get a photo with the Cape Reinga Lighthouse, sand surf down the sand dunes and enjoy the drive down Ninety Mile Beach!
 It’s an action-packed day to New Zealand’s Far North with Fullers GreatSights and Dune Rider!
-More information about the Far North can be found in Northland – Guide for Backpackers.
+More information about the Far North can be found in our Northland destination category.

 Location: Bus trips depart from Paihia (accommodation pick-up can usually be arranged).